phjardas/easy-apigateway/README.md

 import { createLocalExpressAPI, HandlerMap, Route } from "easy-apigateway";

-// Import your lambdas created by the framework. import { handler as authorizer } from "../lambdas/authorizer";
+// Import your lambdas created by the framework. import { handler as optionsHandler } from "../lambdas/options";
-import { handler as optionsHandler } from "../lambdas/options";
 import { handler as getOrganization } from "../lambdas/getOrganization";